Messianic Community in Philadelphia

 False Jews

 The new covenant is predicated on the words of the prophet Jeremiah and is promised to the House of Judah and the House of Isra’el (Jeremiah 31:30-32).
 Yeshua instituted the new covenant at his Passover seder with his Jewish disciples (Luke 22:20).
-Salvation comes from the Jews, and no one in the Body of Messiah should ever conceive a doctrine that would separate Yeshua’s brothers and sisters from their Jewish redeemer (John 4:22).
+Salvation comes from the Jews, and no one in the Body of Messiah should ever believe a doctrine that would separate Yeshua’s brothers and sisters from their Jewish redeemer (John 4:22).

 Power of Perseverance